Get Started with MerryQuery

 Start Chatting: Once you’ve named the session, click on the chat name to open the conversation.
 You are now ready to start chatting with the agent and ask questions!

-Step 6: Review Student Log Data
+Step 6: Review Student Analytics

 -